isomerpages/nlb-learning/_reading/Adults Seniors/Programmes.md

 ![Alt text for image on Isomer site](/images/reading/adults-seniors/natl.png)

 Night at The Library is an annual after-dark event which highlights the library as a lifestyle destination and social learning space, and promotes our collections in unconventional ways.
 Started in 2018 with horror as a central theme, Night At the Library created awareness of related literary arts content, historical research and films, presented in light-hearted formats.

 ## **Reading in the Age of Distraction**

 ![Alt text for image on Isomer site](/images/reading/adults-seniors/rad21.png)

 Reading in the Age of Distraction (RAD) is a series of conversations featuring acclaimed international thinkers on the science of reading, and reading well in the digital age.
-The first installation of the event in 2021 featured speakers such as Nicholas Carr, author of The Shallows: What the Internet is Doing to Our Brains, Rolf Dobelli, author of the Art of Thinking Clearly, Alan Rusbridger, former editor-in-chief of The Guardian and Maryanne Wolf, author of Reader Come Home: The Reading Brain in the Digital World.
+The first installation of the event in 2021 featured speakers such as Nicholas Carr, author of <em>The Shallows: What the Internet is Doing to Our Brains</em>, Rolf Dobelli, author of the <em>Art of Thinking Clearly</em>, Alan Rusbridger, former editor-in-chief of The Guardian and Maryanne Wolf, author of <em>Reader Come Home: The Reading Brain in the Digital World</em>.

 Click [here](https://www.youtube.com/watch?v=B_00DBTUT2E&list=PLJlLW0qKYHTOqPxC7r4BMBjRK0bUJEZXi){:target="_blank"} to listen to selected RAD 2021's webinars.